 Bike to Work Scheme

-The Bike to Work Scheme is a tax incentive scheme which aims to encourage employees to cycle to and from work.
+The Bike to Work Scheme is a tax incentive scheme which aims to encourage employees to cycle to and from work in Ireland.

 Under the scheme employers can pay for bikes and bike equipment for their employees and the employee pays it back through a salary sacrifice arrangement of up to 12 months.